francescobarbarulo/kubernetes-starter-pack/guides/lab02.md

       mysql:8.0
     ```

-    You'll also see we specified the `--network-alias` flag.
-We'll come back to that in just a moment.
+    You'll also see you specified the `--network-alias` flag.
+You'll come back to that in just a moment.

-    > You'll notice we're using a volume named `todo-mysql-data` here and mounting it at `/var/lib/mysql`, which is where MySQL stores its data.
-However, we never ran a docker volume create command.
-Docker recognizes we want to use a named volume and creates one automatically for us.
+    > You'll notice you're using a volume named `todo-mysql-data` here and mounting it at `/var/lib/mysql`, which is where MySQL stores its data.
+However, you never ran a docker volume create command.
+Docker recognizes you want to use a named volume and creates one automatically for us.

-3. To confirm we have the database up and running, connect to the database and verify it connects.
+3. To confirm you have the database up and running, connect to the database and verify it connects.

     ```sh
     docker exec -it <mysql-container-id> mysql -u root -p